AI-Hobbyist/Loudness-Matching-Tool/README.md

    - Supported sample rates for export: `32000Hz`, `44100Hz`, `48000Hz`
    - Supported bit depths for export: `16bit`, `24bit`, `32 bit float`

+3. Since format conversion is implemented using ffmpeg, some format export processes may be slower.
+The specific implementation methods are as follows:

+   - Import wav format -> match volume -> export wav format
+   - Import wav format -> match volume -> export wav format first -> then call ffmpeg to export mp3 or flac format
+   - Import mp3 or flac format -> match volume -> export wav format
+   - Import mp3 or flac format -> match volume -> export wav format first -> then call ffmpeg to export mp3 or flac format

+   > [!NOTE]
+   >
+   > Therefore, it is recommended to use wav for both import and export formats here, which will greatly speed up processing time!

 ## Known Issues

 **Pull requests are welcome if anyone can solve these issues!**